Hiking the ʻAiea Loop Trail on Oʻahu, Hawaiʻi

 Distance: 4.9 miles / 7.9 km

-I say this because the trail is well-trafficked, you can always turn back at any time, and after it has recently rained, the ʻAiea Loop Trail seems to dry out quicker than other Oʻahu hikes.
+First, the ʻAiea Loop Trail is one of the best kid-friendly hikes on the island.
+I say this because the trail is well-trafficked; you can always turn back at any time; and after it has recently rained, the ʻAiea Loop Trail seems to dry out quicker than other Oʻahu hikes.

-Overall, the upper half of the loop is considered the easier half, but the lower half that parallels the H-3 freeway has many more beautiful views to enjoy, which is why I highly recommend completing the entire loop.
+All being said, the upper half of the loop is considered the easier half, but the lower half that parallels the H-3 freeway has many more beautiful views to enjoy.
+This is why I highly recommend completing the entire loop, regardless of which trail you choose to begin.

 ʻAiea Loop Trailhead Parking